epam/edp-install/documentation/kubernetes_install.md

     - [gerrit-operator](https://github.com/epmd-edp/gerrit-operator)
     - [jenkins-operator](https://github.com/epmd-edp/jenkins-operator)

-* Apply EDP chart using Helm.
-Find below the description of each parameter:
-    - edp.name - name of your EDP tenant to be deployed;
-    - edp.version - EDP Image and tag.
-The released version can be found on [Dockerhub](https://hub.docker.com/r/epamedp/edp-install/tags);
-    - edp.superAdmins - administrators of your tenant separated by escaped comma (\,);
-    - edp.dnsWildCard - DNS wildcard for routing in your K8S cluster;
-    - edp.storageClass - storage class that will be used for persistent volumes provisioning;
-    - jenkins.version - EDP image and tag.
-The released version can be found on [Dockerhub](https://hub.docker.com/r/epamedp/edp-jenkins/tags);
-    - jenkins.volumeCapacity - size of persistent volume for Jenkins data, it is recommended to use not less then 10 GB;
-    - jenkins.stagesVersion - version of EDP-Stages library for Jenkins.
-The released version can be found on [GitHub](https://github.com/epmd-edp/edp-library-stages/releases);
-    - jenkins.pipelinesVersion - version of EDP-Pipeline library for Jenkins.
-The released version can be found on [GitHub](https://github.com/epmd-edp/edp-library-pipelines/releases);
-    - adminConsole.version - EDP image and tag.
-The released version can be found on [Dockerhub](https://hub.docker.com/r/epamedp/edp-admin-console/tags);
-    - edp.additionalToolsTemplate - name of the config map in edp-deploy project with a Helm template that is additionally deployed during the installation (Sonar, Gerrit, Nexus, Secrets, Any other resources).
+* Create a config map with additional tools (e.g. Sonar, Gerrit, Nexus, Secrets, any other resources) that are non-mandatory.

-Inspect the list of parameters that can be used in the Helm chart and replaced during the provisioning:
+* Inspect the list of parameters that can be used in the Helm chart and replaced during the provisioning:

     - edpName - this parameter will be replaced with the edp.name value, which is set in EDP-Install chart;
     - dnsWildCard - this parameter will be replaced with the edp.dnsWildCard value, which is set in EDP-Install chart;
     - users - this parameter will be replaced with the edp.superAdmins value, which is set in EDP-Install chart.

 _*NOTE*: The users parameter should be used in a cycle because it is presented as the list.
 Other parameters must be hardcorded in a template._